States move to protect vaccines in the face of attempts to remove mandates

 The Democratic governors in Washington, Oregon and California announced this week that they have created an alliance to establish their own recommendations for who should receive vaccines.
 They plan to coordinate their vaccine recommendations and immunization plans based on science-based evidence from respected national medical organizations, according to a joint statement.

-The state health department in Illinois said it plans to issue specific guidance by the end of September that will help health care providers and residents make informed decisions about vaccinations.
-The state's health director said they will consult with medical experts.
+The state health department said it plans to issue specific guidance by the end of September that will help health care providers and residents make informed decisions about vaccinations.
+The health director said the department will consult with medical experts.

-The state's chief health official says New Mexico is updating its protocols to allow pharmacists to consider recommendations from the state’s health department when administering vaccines rather than just the federal government's immunization advisory committee.
-Health Secretary Gina DeBlassie said the order "will remove obstacles to vaccination access.”